-These rules are designed for FC Alliance Tournaments.
-The Tournament Committee shall administer the rules as stated, but reserves the right to adjust and/or amend any rules if necessary, to accommodate unforeseen problems or circumstances before and during the tournament except as stated.
-Otherwise the FIFA Laws of the Game shall apply.
+These rules are designed for National Soccer Events Tournaments.
+The Tournament Committee shall administer the rules as stated but reserves the right to adjust and/or amend any rules if necessary, to accommodate unforeseen problems or circumstances before and during the tournament except as stated.
+Otherwise, the FIFA Laws of the Game shall apply.

 A. Inclement Weather

 Only the referee or the tournament committee may cancel a match due to weather conditions.
 In the event of inclement weather, the tournament committee has the authority to reschedule matches and/or cancel the tournament.
 If the entire tournament should be canceled after play has begun, teams shall not receive a credit or refund.

 1. If inclement weather causes the referee to stop the match at any time and conditions do not permit the restart of the match within the scheduled time, the score will stand, as it was at the time the game was stopped.

 2. If a match is delayed from starting due to weather conditions, it will be started as soon as weather permits within the scheduled time frame and will conclude at the scheduled time.

 3. If no portion of the match is played, best efforts will be made to reschedule the match though no such guarantee is made.
 There will be neither refund nor credits for any match cancellations.

 4. If no portion of the tournament is played due to inclement weather and there is no possibility of any matches being played, the tournament committee shall determine partial refunds to teams after all administrative costs have been covered.